gdhardy1/repo-ranker/README.md

 ## General Design

 An `OrganizationController` handles the details of fetching data from the Github API.
-The `Repositories` and `Commits` views produced by the `ItemFactory` component handles display of the repository and commit information.
+The `Repositories` and `Commits` views produced by the `ItemFactory` component handle display of the repository and commit information.
 A `Search` component handles user input.

 ## Tooling Used